oe8bck/StartTimer/README.md

 # StartTimer
-Countdown timer which can be synchronized to external signals (e.g. from boat at starting line)
+Fenix 3 Countdown timer which can be synchronized to external signals (e.g. from boat at starting line)